syntevo/docs/src/SmartGit/Manual/GUI/Standard-Window.md

 ## Why Use the Standard Window?

-The Standard Window hides many of the more advanced Git capabilities, and concentrates on assisting development teams to create new features, address bugfixes, and generally work in a uniform, disciplined approach, against a single remote repository.
+The Standard Window simplifies access to many common Git features, and hides some of the advanced Git capabilities, to assist development teams to create new features, address bugfixes, and generally work in a uniform, disciplined approach, against a single remote repository.

 Each tab in the Standard Window focuses on a single Repository at a time.
 Additional repository tabs can be added by clicking on the `+` icon, opening the **Repository Selection View**.